sinemozturk/simple-maven-springboot-prohect/README.md

   - Installation of `MobaXterm ` or equivalent `SSH client for remote server access`.
   - Familiarity with software development concepts such as `compiling`, `building`, and `configuring` applications.

+# MAVEN Introduction

+Maven is a powerful build automation tool primarily used for Java projects, although it can be used to manage projects in other programming languages as well.
+It simplifies the process of building and managing projects by providing a standard way to define project structure, dependencies, and build process.
+Maven uses a project object model (POM) file to define project configurations and dependencies.

 # LET'S START